Measuring entanglement without local addressing in quantum many-body simulators via spiral quantum state tomography: Simulation of real-world experiments

 for the reduced density matrix $\rho_A\equiv {\rm Tr}_{\bar{A}}(\rho)$ of subsystem $A$, when the whole system is in a pure quantum state.
 Here, ${\rm Tr}_{\bar{A}}(\cdot)$ denotes the partial trace with respect to the complement of $A$.
 The experimental detection of the entanglement entropy is of paramount importance, as it provides a versatile and precise measure of quantum correlations across various physical contexts.
 In condensed-matter physics, it is instrumental in identifying quantum critical points~\cite{Osterloh2002-ng,Eisert2010-ko} and topological order~\cite{Kitaev2006-vm,Wen2017-ax}.
 In quantum field theory, it reveals underlying structural properties, including the central charge and operator content, through its relationship with the entanglement spectrum~\cite{Calabrese2004-br,Lauchli2013-wz}.
 Moreover, entanglement entropy is deeply connected to black hole entropy in gravitational theory~\cite{Kabat1995-bs,Solodukhin2011-rv} and serves as a crucial indicator of information spread and thermalization processes in quantum thermodynamics~\cite{Kaufman2016-db,DAlessio2016-zf}.

 Despite their critical importance, the experimental determination of entanglement measures remains challenging, particularly in large-scale systems.
 Direct measurements of entanglement have been rare, especially in more extensive systems.
-For instance, in cold-atom systems, while the second R\'enyi entanglement entropy $S_2(\rho_A)$ has been measured by letting two identical copies of the quantum state in a Bose–Hubbard system interfere, such measurements have so far been implemented in systems with a modest number of sites~\cite{Islam2015-rn,Kaufman2016-db}.
+For instance, in cold-atom systems, while the second R\'enyi entanglement entropy $S_2(\rho_A)$ has been measured by letting two identical copies of the quantum state in a Bose–Hubbard system interfere, such measurements have so far been implemented in systems with a modest number of sites~\cite{Islam2015-rn,Kaufman2016-db} {(for an experimental measure of $S_2(\rho_A)$ in trapped-ion systems see Ref.~\cite{brydges-19})}.

 We now demonstrate how entanglement measures in a quantum state can be extracted using spiral QST, which has the potential to overcome the challenge.
 Notably, to obtain the reduced density matrix $\rho_A$ via QST, it is not necessary to first reconstruct the entire pure state and then take a partial trace.
 Instead, the QST process can be applied directly to the measurement outcomes from the targeted subsystem $A$.
 To illustrate, we perform numerical simulations as follows: We consider a spin chain of length $N=14$, assumed to be prepared in the ground state $|\Psi_0\rangle$ of the Heisenberg model~\eqref{Heisenberg}, discussed in the previous subsection.
-Focusing on a subsystem $A$ consisting of sites form $i=1$ to $i=N_A$ [see Fig.~\ref{fig_reduced}{\bf a}], we simulate the reconstruction of the reduced density matrix $\rho_A^{\rm rec}$ on $A$ via the spiral compressed-sensing QST.
+Focusing on a subsystem $A$ consisting of sites from $i=1$ to $i=N_A$ [see Fig.~\ref{fig_reduced}{(a)}], we simulate the reconstruction of the reduced density matrix $\rho_A^{\rm rec}$ on $A$ via the spiral compressed-sensing QST.
 The von Neumann and R\'enyi entanglement entropies are then calculated from the reconstructed $\rho_A^{\rm rec}$, and compared with their theoretical values.